Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-migrate.md

 ### Migrate Configuration

-We received the following banner, so we can continue to migrate our Node.
+We received the following banner, so we can continue to migrate our node.

 <MacWindow>
   ========================================<br />